 Newborn sessions can last anywhere from 2-4 hours.
 It all depends on baby’s mood and willingness to sleep.
 Unfortunately…this isn’t something we can predict!
 We ask that everyone remain calm, should he/she not want to sleep, since your baby will pick up on any frustration in the room.
 And if sleep doesn’t happen, that’s okay!
 Wide-eyed newborn photos are beautiful too.

 Let me say it again… Relaxxx!
 We’re pretty comfortable holding and posing newborns.
 We have two kids of our own.
 Your baby is in safe hands, we promise!
 So yes!
 Feel free to rest and leave the room for a bit if you’d like.
-We’ve had parents who’ve used this time to take a nap, shower…and even run out for a quick dinner.
-All totally acceptable to us!
-If we have a question or need you for feeding, we’ll come and track you down.

 IN CASE YOU MISSED THAT: RELAX!